shiftkey-labs/Shiftkey-GenAI-Hacks/README.md

 **Round 3: Final Pitch**
 Present and pitch your polished prototypes.

-### Peer Review

-Participate in providing feedback on other teams' projects.

-### Peer Review Evaluation

-ShiftKey Labs will analyze the peer reviews for a fair and comprehensive assessment.

 ## Prizes

 TBD - Exciting prizes will be revealed during the kickoff presentation!